ERGO-Code/HiGHS/src/get-started.md

 ```

 ## Precompiled executables
-Precompiled executables are available for a variety of platforms at [https://github.com/JuliaBinaryWrappers/HiGHS_jll.jl/releases]
+Precompiled executables are available for a variety of platforms at the [JuliaBinaryWrappers HiGHS repository](https://github.com/JuliaBinaryWrappers/HiGHS_jll.jl/releases).

 Note that HiGHS is still pre-1.0, so the version numbers in the releases do not match versions of HiGHS in this repository.